-Abstract: Economists have documented pervasive correlations between legal origins, modern regulation, and economic outcomes around the world.
+Economists have documented pervasive correlations between legal origins, modern regulation, and economic outcomes around the world.
 Where legal origin is exogenous, however, it is almost perfectly correlated with another set of potentially relevant background variables: the colonial policies of the European powers that spread the "origin" legal systems through the world.
 We attempt to disentangle these factors by exploiting the imperfect overlap of colonizer and legal origin, and looking at possible channels, such as the structure of the legal system, through which these factors might influence contemporary economic outcomes.
 We find strong evidence in favor of non-legal colonial explanations for economic growth.
 For other dependent variables, the results are mixed.

-^a Charles L. and Ramona I. Hilliard Professor of Law and History, USC Law School. dklerman@law.usc.edu.

-^b Dean, University of Virginia Law School. pmahoney@virginia.edu.

-^c Assistant Professor of Law, Harvard Law School. hspamann@law.harvard.edu.

-^d Associate Professor, USC Marshall School of Business and USC Gould School of Law. mark.weinstein@marshall.usc.edu.
-For advice, criticism, and suggestions, we thank David Albouy, Ryan Bubb, Gary Chamberlain, Karen Clay, Mikkel Davies, James Feyrer, John de Figueiredo, Stefano Giglio, Tom Ginsburg, Guido Imbens, Andrew Leigh, Bruce Sacerdote, Andrei Shleifer, James Spindler, Eugene Volokh, Robert Woodberry, two anonymous referees, and participants at the Harvard Economic History Tea, UC Irvine Theory History & Development Workshop, UCLA Law & Economics Workshop, UCLA Von Gremp Economic History Workshop, University of Michigan Law & Economics Workshop, USC Law School Faculty Workshop, USC Marshall School of Business Finance & Business Economics Brown Bag Seminar, University of Toronto Law School Law and Economics Workshop, Washington University Center for New Institutional Social Sciences Conference on the Legacy and Work of Douglass C. North, Whittier Law School Faculty Workshop, the 2009 Conference on Empirical Legal Studies, and the 2009 ALEA annual meeting.
+Klerman is Charles L. and Ramona I. Hilliard Professor of Law and History, USC Law School, E-mail: dklerman@law.usc.edu; Mahoney is Dean, University of Virginia Law School, E-mail: pmahoney@virginia.edu; Spamann is Assistant Professor of Law, Harvard Law School, E-mail: hspamann@law.harvard.edu; Weinstein is Associate Professor, USC Marshall School of Business and USC Gould School of Law, E-mail: mark.weinstein@marshall.usc.edu.
+For advice, criticism, and suggestions, we thank David Albouy, Ryan Bubb, Gary Chamberlain, Karen Clay, Mikkel Davies, James Feyrer, John de Figueiredo, Stefano Giglio, Tom Ginsburg, Guido Imbens, Andrew Leigh, Bruce Sacerdote, Andrei Shleifer, James Spindler, Eugene Volokh, Robert Woodberry, two anonymous referees, and participants at the Harvard Economic History Tea, UC Irvine Theory History & Development Workshop, UCLA Law and Economics Workshop, UCLA Von Gremp Economic History Workshop, University of Michigan Law and Economics Workshop, USC Law School Faculty Workshop, USC Marshall School of Business Finance and Business Economics Brown Bag Seminar, University of Toronto Law School Law and Economics Workshop, Washington University Center for New Institutional Social Sciences Conference on the Legacy and Work of Douglass C. North, Whittier Law School Faculty Workshop, the 2009 Conference on Empirical Legal Studies, and the 2009 ALEA annual meeting.
 We are grateful to Zachary Elkins, Tom Ginsburg, and James Melton for graciously giving us full text access to their Constitutions Dataset.
 Spamann gratefully acknowledges financial support provided by a Terence M. Considine Fellowship through the John M. Olin Center for Law, Economics, and Business at Harvard Law School.
-Some of the research leading to this paper was done when Weinstein was a Visiting Scholar at the University of Texas Law School.
-All data and code used in this paper are available for download at www.spamann.net.
+Some of the research leading to this article was done when Weinstein was a Visiting Scholar at the University of Texas Law School.
+All data and code used in this article are available for download at www.spamann. net and Journal of Legal Analysis online.
 Jury, case law, and judicial independence data for additional countries and time periods are available from Dan Klerman.